Active Directory FSMO roles in Windows

 In a Windows domain, the PDC emulator role holder retains the following functions:

-- Password changes performed by other DCs in the domain are replicated preferentially to the PDC emulator.
+- Password changes done by other DCs in the domain are replicated preferentially to the PDC emulator.

-- Authentication failures that occur at a given DC in a domain because of an incorrect password are forwarded to the PDC emulator before a bad password failure message is reported to the user.
+- When authentication failures occur at a given DC because of an incorrect password, the failures are forwarded to the PDC emulator before a bad password failure message is reported to the user.

 - Account lockout is processed on the PDC emulator.